wazuh/wazuh-agent/src/common/pal/README.md

 ### Usage

 A commom public file named "pal.h" should be included in every file that will be platform dependant.
 No more includes should be necessary.
-Thos definitions, prototypes, etc, provided by the PAL should be used in Wazuh agent's code, avoiding whenever possible the usage of pre-processor in higher level code.
+Those definitions, prototypes, etc, provided by the PAL should be used in Wazuh agent's code, avoiding whenever possible the usage of pre-processor in higher level code.
 If situations not considered in the PAL are found during development, it should be prioritized to extend the PAL than taking shortcuts as ad-hoc solutions, except if this option is no available for implementation reasons.

 #### NOTE: Due to time available for this proposal, an emulation of POSIX functions and structures were implemented.
 It will be left for later to implement a fully abstracted layer to improve code quality.